Which Wellness Petite Entrees Casserole Wet Recipes Get

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Wellness Petite Entrees Casserole Dog Food looks like an above-average wet product.
+Based on its ingredients alone, Wellness Petite Entrees Casserole Dog Food looks like an above-average wet product.

 As a group, the brand features an average protein content of 27% and a mean fat level of 23%.
 Together, these figures suggest a carbohydrate content of 42% for the overall product line.